-Please be aware that if the student does come to the Counseling center, you can accompany the student on his or first visit if eases the referral process.
-It should also be noted that if the student does make a connection with us, we are bound by confidentiality guidelines not to reveal the nature of our work together.
+It should be noted that if the student does make a connection with us, we are bound by confidentiality guidelines not to reveal the nature of our work together.
 However, we always encourage students to sign a release of information so we can talk with you and/or encourage the student to share with you about what is going on in counseling.

 Counselors in the center are available to students, faculty, and staff who may want the staff to do an introductory lecture about the Counseling Center and/or present on a specific issue of concern.
 The latter might focus on such areas as crisis management, problems in group dynamics and interpersonal communications, or other issues affecting the campus environment.

 Some of the concerns that are commonly addressed in short-term counseling at the Counseling Center are:

 - Personal Concerns: Stress, anxiety, depression, anger, loneliness, guilt, low self-esteem, grief

 - Relationship Concerns: Romantic relationship, roommate problems, family problems, social life

 - Developmental Concerns: Identity (e.g., personal, cultural, sexual orientation, gender identity), adjustment to college, healthy lifestyle choices, decisions, life transitions

 - Substance Use: Concerns related to alcohol or other drug use/abuse

 - Academic Concerns: Performance anxiety, perfectionism, academic difficulties